In today´s post I will share with you an easy guide on how to move your site from HTTP to HTTPS.

 But apart from the obvious security considerations, Google is encouraging website owners more and more to embrace security in their bid to make the internet more secure for everyday users.

 In fact they have even stated clearly that HTTPS is a ranking signal.
-What this means basically is that Google will look favourably on websites that adopt HTTPS and take that into account when determining their position in their search rankings.
+What this means that there are SEO benefits.
+Basically Google will look favourably on websites that adopt HTTPS and take that into account when determining their position in their search rankings.

 Types Of SSL Certificate